Toggle high contrast

 Solidarity with Brazil

 Building international solidarity with sister trade unionists in Brazil is a priority for the TUC.
-Highlighting the impact on workers of a far right government in power also supports domestic efforts to combat the far right.
+Highlighting the impact on workers of the legacy of a far right government also supports domestic efforts to combat the far right.

-Since the election of Jair Bolsonaro, Brazil’s Central Única dos Trabalhadores (CUT) has come under political and legal attack.
+After the election of Jair Bolsonaro in 2018, Brazil’s Central Única dos Trabalhadores (CUT) came under political and legal attack.
 In 2018, former trade union leader and head of the Workers Party, Lula da Silva, made a written address to TUC Congress from prison and the TUC unwaveringly supported the international trade union campaign for his release.

 In detail: Trade Unions and Political Context